Tnixc/blog-v1/content/nuxt.md

 # Nuxt > Astro?

-Written on 12/11/2023 by ChatGPT.
+A sample article written on 12/11/2023 by ChatGPT.
 I have not read this.

 ---